 Here at Travelmag.com we bring you the very best, environmentally conscious Great Barrier Reef tours from Cairns.
-Other factors we have taken into account are the number of days, the itinerary and the overall price and value for money.
+Other factors we have taken into account are the prices, the tour duration, the itinerary and the overall value for money.
 All prices are listed in Aussie dollars.

 Sometimes the best way to fully appreciate the magnificence of a natural wonder is to take a step back, in order to witness it in its entirety.
 That is what taking a scenic flight can do, unveiling the sprawling mass of reefs and cays from the air.
 This scenic flight takes place in a fixed-wing plane, which heads out with an experienced crew at times that allow for the optimum colours of the reefs to shine.
 Highlights seen from above include Arlington Reef, Upolu Cay and Green Island.

 For those with a desire for an up close and personal experience of the Great Barrier Reef, few tours from Cairns can beat the snorkel and dive cruise.
 The 80 foot catamaran that takes you out to the reefs has its own on-board chef to prepare and hot and cold buffet, which includes vegetarian options.
 There are snorkel platforms on the boat and introductory scuba dives for beginners, along with two dives available for certified divers.